 • All other veterans that do not fall under any of the above

-In order to keep the Veteran Administration up-to-date with your educational program, it is imperative for the veteran to notify the UMF Certifying Official immediately of any changes to a schedule (i.e. adding/dropping a class), withdrawing from the university, change of major or change of address.
+In order to keep the Veteran Administration up-to-date with your educational program, it is imperative for the veteran to complete a Veteran Request for Certification prior to the start of each semester and submit it to the UMF Certifying Official.
+You should also notify the UMF Certifying Official immediately of any changes to a schedule (i.e. adding/dropping a class), withdrawing from the university, change of major or change of address.

 Generally, the VA can’t pay for:

 • Courses from which you withdraw